ruioliveiras/blog/content/blog/2018-02-15-api-gateway/index.md

 ## Motivation
 Authentication and authorization may be a problem in a micro service environment.
-If every micro services has its own authentication and authorization, you end up with multiple services doing the same thing, and perhaps with different implementations.
+If every micro service has its own authentication and authorization, you end up with multiple services doing the same thing, and perhaps with different implementations.

 The cleanest way of doing it is with a service dedicated to authentication and authorization, I'm going to call this service the **bouncer service**.